rjbogz/philips_home_access/README.md

 So far, I have only tested with:

-- DDL242X-1HW (4200 Series)
+- Philips Home Access WiFi Locks

 Other Philips locks using a direct wifi connection may also work.
 Let me know if your lock works or help me add support it.

 ## Notes

 - You can not be logged in to the Philips Home Access app and this integration at the same time.
 Logging in to one will sign you out of the other.
-- You need to have a regular account in the Philips Home Access app, not one of the OAuth options (Google)
-- I have only added basic sensors for this, but I'm open to adding more support (getting other data about the lock, adjusting settings, etc.).
+- I have only added basic sensors for this, but I'm open to adding more support (getting other data about the lock, adjusting settings, etc.)
 - This integration is a work in progress.
 I only have 1 lock so my testing was limited.

 ## Installation